ImmutableLabs/lein-watcher/README.md

 # lein-watch

 A Leiningen plugin to watch and run clojure files which are meant to compiled to another file type.
-For example: generating html from [hiccup](https://github.com/weavejester/hiccup) or creating .csvs from clojure code.
+For example: generating html from [hiccup](https://github.com/weavejester/hiccup), Creating css from [garden](https://github.com/noprompt/garden), or creating .csv from clojure code.

 ## Usage